polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Display name: **Contoso-DP-subscription1**

-    -  User: UPN of the **Contoso AzSDP1** user you created earlier in this exercise
+    -  User: UPN of the **Contoso AzSDP1** user you created earlier in this exercise.

     -  Offer: **Subscription-for-dp-offer1**

-    -  Directory tenant: the Azure Active Directory tenant associated with the Azure Stack environment
+    -  Directory tenant: The Azure Active Directory tenant associated with the Azure Stack environment.

     ![In the Azure Stack admin portal, the New user subscription blade for Contoso is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image12.png "New user subscription blade")